 Jonathan Loves Yoga & Stretch

 Jonathan owns a finance company and barks orders all day long to over 100+ employees.
 He is consistently in demand and pulled in every direction.
-The stress and tension he feels every day is unbearable at times and the only way he can wake up the next morning to handle the pressure all over again, is to create space in his body and mind.
+The stress and tension he feels every day is unbearable at times and the only way he can wake up the next morning to handle the pressure all over again, is to create space in

 But that doesn’t come without challenge.
 In our stretch sessions, he is forced to succumb to specific yoga poses, stretches, and breathing that help release physical and mental tension.
 Without this, he would not perform at the peak level his work demands of him.
 Way to go, Jon!